Global Value Chains and Development: Part III – Policy issues and challenges

-Chapter 11 furnishes practitioners with a comprehensive guide to the key conceptual and empirical building blocks of the GVC framework.
-It illustrates how the GVC framework was applied in research conducted by Duke University's esteemed Global Value Chains Center.
-This pioneering center is recognized for novel forms of GVC analysis for a diverse array of clients, including national governments, international development agencies, nongovernmental organizations (NGOs), and civil society groups.
+Chapter 11 includes a guide to the key conceptual and empirical building blocks of the GVC framework.
+The chapter illustrates how the GVC framework was applied in research conducted by Duke University's Global Value Chains Center.
+This center is recognized for GVC analysis for national governments, international development agencies, nongovernmental organizations (NGOs), and civil society groups.

 Chapter 12 focuses on the new roles that emerging economies play within GVCs.
 Throughout the 2000s, they became significant exporters of both intermediate and final manufactured goods, exemplified by countries like China, South Korea, and Mexico, as well as primary product exporters such as Brazil, Russia, and South Africa.
 This resulted in a significant expansion of South-South trade between developing economies, especially in the aftermath of the 2008–09 economic recession.
 China embodies both facets of this evolution.
 It stands as the world's leading exporter of manufactured goods and also the largest global importer of various raw materials, thereby fuelling the upswing in primary product exports.

 Chapter 13 investigates the obstacles and risks faced by businesses, workers, and local communities in the worldwide context.
 Different pathways for economic and social advancement are identified, along with governmental interventions that seek to navigate risks while retaining the advantages of participating in GVCs.

 Chapter 14 assesses GVCs in the contemporary post-Washington Consensus era.
 It highlights the organizational streamlining and geographical consolidation of GVCs, and the evolving patterns of strategic coordination among value chain participants.
 With the escalation of South-South trade, the emergence of new end markets, and the swift adoption of the GVC framework by international organizations, national development paradigms will shift.

 Chapter 15 links GVCs to the recent rise of economic nationalism and populist politics.
 From the onset of the U.S.-China trade war in the initial days of the Donald Trump administration to subsequent U.S. trade conflicts with Mexico, Canada and key members of the European Union (E.U.), there has been an escalating protectionist backlash to the pro-trade and foreign direct investment form of globalization associated with GVCs.
 Current policies in the U.S. and E.U. are focused on revitalizing vulnerable supply chains, restoring manufacturing jobs, and addressing the challenges of advanced manufacturing, regional value chains, and the digital economy.
 Protectionism does not imply deglobalization, as some argue, but GVC reconfigurations will likely result in altered patterns of globalization.